Bjoentegaard/kurs-kokebok/src/aws-cloud-practtitioner-essentials/module01-introduction-to-the-cloud.md

   - Software for compute, storage, database, and networking
   - Hardware, AWS Global Infrastructure

-> **Test your skills**
+> Q: Which party is responsible for applying security patches to the OS that is running in the cloud?
 >
-> You work for a startup company that is developing an application in the cloud.
-> A new security update is available for your operating system (OS), and you are tasked with verifying that the OS is patched accordingly.
->
-> Which statement BEST describes which party is responsible for applying security patches to the OS that is running in the cloud?
->
-> - [ ] AWS is responsible for applying security patches to the OS.
-> - [x] Your company is responsible applying security patches to the OS.
+> A: Your company is responsible for applying security patches to the OS.
-> - [ ] Both AWS and the customer apply separate patches.
-> - [ ] The OS vendor applies the patches.

 ---
 ## CLOUD IN REAL LIFE

 ### Applying Cloud Concepts to Real Life Use Cases

-- You will learn:
+- Objective:
   - Explain how fundamentals cloud concepts, such as the AWS Global Infrastructure and AWS Shared Responsibility Model, work together to form real-world business solutions.

 >**EXAMPLE**
->- This ecommerce company is based in Seattle, Washington in the United States.
->- The company wants to expand to global locations.
-However, the further the computing infrastructure is from their customers, the longer the latency.
+>- An ecommerce company in Seattle, Washington seeks to expand globally.
+Greater distance from customers increases latency.
->- The company decides to expand to global AWS Regions to better reach their global customers.
->- The company deploys resources to the eu-west-1 Region in Ireland.
-Deploying in multiple Regions increases high availability.
+>- To improve reach, they deploy resources in global AWS Regions, starting with eu-west-1 (Ireland) for high availability.
->- The company increases fault-tolerance and high availability even more by deploying to two Availability Zones in this Region.
+>- Fault-tolerance and availability further improve by using two Availability Zones in the Region.
->- The company has a significant customer base in Asia, too.
-So, they deploy resources to the ap-southwest-1 AWS Region in Singapore.
+>- With a strong customer base in Asia, they also deploy resources in ap-southwest-1 (Singapore).

 ---
-## MODULE 1 CONLUSION
+## MODULE 1 CONCLUSION

 ### Assessment

-#### Q1: Cloud Security Responsibility
-A finance company is interested in migrating to the cloud and is curious about who is responsible for securing the physical infrastructure of the cloud.
+> Q: A finance company is interested in migrating to the cloud and is curious about who is responsible for securing the physical infrastructure of the cloud.

-**Best statement:**
+>
-- [x] AWS is responsible for securing the physical infrastructure, and the company can focus on securing their data and applications within the cloud.
+> A: AWS is responsible for securing the physical infrastructure, and the company can focus on securing their data and applications within the cloud.

 ---

-#### Q2: AWS Global Infrastructure
-A global web application needs to ensure performance and reliability by using AWS infrastructure.
+> Q: A global web application needs to ensure performance and reliability by using AWS infrastructure.
+What are the key advantages of AWS infrastructure to meet these needs?

-**Correct answers (2):**
+>
-- [x] High availability
+> A: High availability and fault tolerance.
-- [x] Fault tolerance

 ---

-#### Q3: Customer's Security Responsibilities
-A cloud architect explains the customer's responsibilities under the AWS Shared Responsibility Model.
+> Q: A cloud architect explains the customer's responsibilities under the AWS Shared Responsibility Model.
+What responsibilities does the customer have in this model?

-**Customer responsibilities (2):**
+>
-- [x] Managing OS patches
+> A: Managing OS patches and encrypting client-side data.
-- [x] Encrypting client-side data

 ---

-#### Q4: Cloud Computing Cost Model
-A small business is concerned about fixed costs when considering migrating its IT infrastructure to the cloud.
+> Q: A small business is concerned about fixed costs when considering migrating its IT infrastructure to the cloud.
+How does cloud computing address this concern?

-**Best statement:**
+>
-- [x] Cloud computing is a model for delivering IT resources over the internet.
+> A: Cloud computing is a model for delivering IT resources over the internet.
 Businesses can rent services on a pay-as-you-go basis, which can help reduce fixed costs and allow for more flexible budgeting.

 ---

-#### Q5: Client-server model
-Your team lead has asked you to explain the client-server model and how cloud computing fits into this model
+> Q: Your team lead has asked you to explain the client-server model and how cloud computing fits into this model.
+What is the best explanation?

-**Best statement:**
+>
-- [x] In the client-server model, the client sends requests to the server, which processes the requests and sends back responses.
+> A: In the client-server model, the client sends requests to the server, which processes the requests and sends back responses.
 Cloud computing provides scalable server resources that can be accessed over the internet.

 ---

-#### Q6: Advantage of the Cloud
-A large enterprise is looking to lower operational costs.
-They are hoping to reduce the operational overhead associated with managing their own physical infrastructure.
+> Q: A large enterprise is looking to lower operational costs by reducing the overhead associated with managing its infrastructure.
+What is a key advantage of cloud computing in this case?

-**Best statement**
+>
-- [x] Stop spending money running and maintaining data centers
+> A: Stop spending money running and maintaining data centers.

 ---

-#### Q7: AWS Cloud services
-A government agency wants to maintain complete control over its IT infrastructure, but plans to use AWS Cloud services for specific applications.
+> Q: A government agency wants to maintain complete control over its IT infrastructure but plans to use AWS Cloud services for specific applications.
+Which deployment model is suitable for their needs?

-**Best statement**
-- [x] Hybrid
+>
+> A: Hybrid deployment.

 ---

-#### Q8: Difference between Regions and AZ
-Your company is expanding globally and needs high availability.
-Explain to your COO the difference between AWS Regions and Availability Zones.
+> Q: Your company is expanding globally and needs high availability.
+What is the difference between AWS Regions and Availability Zones?

-**Best statement**
+>
-- [x] A Region is a geographical location that contains three or more Availability Zones.
+> A: A Region is a geographical location that contains three or more Availability Zones.
 An Availability Zone is a distinct location within a Region that contains one or more discrete data centers.

 ---